 - Ruby on Rails – 90-minute crash-course

-Techtalks occur in Laramie – typically at 8 Bytes, Altitude, or Coal Creek Tap (Elsewhere on occasion).
+Techtalks occur in Laramie – typically at Altitude or Coal Creek Coffee (elsewhere on occasion).
 Venues are announced in advance via e-mail, Facebook, and Slack.
 You can also see where we’ll be meeting next under “Upcoming Events” to the right.